carlchampain/project_0_car_game/README.md

 ##History

-I started this website as one of my first projects at **General Assembly**.
+This game was one of the deliverables in week 2 at **General Assembly**.
 I hope you'll like it!